richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 ---
-title: Recommended rollout plan for a Viva Glint feedback program
+title: Introduce Microsoft Viva Glint programs to your organization - presurvey email templates
-description: Use our best practices to build a rollout plan for your organization's Viva Glint programs. ms.author: JudithWeiner
+description: Use our templates and best practices to build a rollout plan for your organization's Viva Glint programs. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry